cacheflowe/haxademic/guides/windows-setup.md

     * Advanced
       * "Lock remote computer": Never

+## Make sure your app is using the graphics card

+Windows doesn't necesaarily respect NVIDIA settings, when you want to specify that your app should use the dicrete GPU.
+Go to:

+* (WIN + "Graphics") System -> Display -> Graphics
+* Click "Browse" and find your app.
+If you're using a system Java installation, find the JDK directory, then select `/bin/java` and `/bin/javaw`, and select your high performance graphics card from the menu, and save the setting

 ## Enable remote restarts

 On top of Teamviewer, you might want to enable remote restart in the case that you have access to one machine, but not another, and they're on the same network.
 Use the following command to restart another machine: